Dimitri Scarlato: Awards and honours

-In 2015 he won the 3rd Composition Competition at the International Spring Orchestra Festival in Malta.
+In 2015, he won the 3rd Composition Competition at the International Spring Orchestra Festival in Malta.

-In 2020 he was awarded the second prize at the Opera Harmony Digital Festival with his mini-opera A Life Reset.
+In 2020, he was awarded the second prize at the Opera Harmony Digital Festival with his mini-opera A Life Reset.

-In 2021 he received the Award for Best Original Music for the film Intolerance directed by Giuliano Giacomelli and Lorenzo Giovenga at the Inventa un Film Festival.
+In 2021, he received the Award for Best Original Music for the film Intolerance directed by Giuliano Giacomelli and Lorenzo Giovenga at the Inventa un Film Festival.

+In 2023, his score for Miss Agata received the Award for Best Music Score at the Overcome Film Festival.